darsaveli/Readme-Markdown-Syntax/README.md

 ```
 :grinning:	or just place the emoji 😀

-To see a list of every image we support, check out the [Emoji Cheat Sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)
+To see a list of every image Github supports, check out the [Emoji Cheat Sheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md)